ansys/openapi-common/README.rst

 ============

 Ubuntu requires the ``gssapi`` Python module to be built from source.
-This requires the Kerberos headers, Python headers for the version of Python that you are using, and a supported compiler.
-(GCC works well.)
+This requires the Kerberos headers, Python headers for the version of Python that you are using (here we have installed python3.10 from the deadsnakes ppa), and a supported compiler.
+(GCC works well.))

 You should then be able to install this module with the ``[linux-kerberos]`` extra.

 .. code-block:: bash

-   sudo apt install build-essentials python3.10-dev libkrb5-dev
+   sudo apt install build-essential python3.10-dev libkrb5-dev
    pip install ansys-openapi-common[linux-kerberos]